 Pet also develop stress and boredom when a child is introduced to the home.
 As a new parent, you are going to have your hands full and your energy and focus depleted.
 You will have less time to play with and exercise your pet.
 Traumas such as hit-by-car accidents or animal fights, which are both more likely to occur when under-exercised or bored pets bolt past you as you open the front door, can be prevented by isolating your pets to areas of the house that prevent their access to opening doors.

 Stressed pets aren’t only more likely to bite, they’re also at increased risk of certain medical conditions.
 To decrease your pet’s stress, take the preparatory steps listed above, and consider enlisting a friend, family member, neighbor, or paid service to walk your dog regularly throughout the day.
-For cats you might want to consider these stress-relieving tips.

 When it comes to the safety of your kids - be they two-legged or four - prevention truly is the best medicine!
 With a few simple steps and some key preparation, your kids and pets can enjoy a wonderful, long, and safe life together.